rogerscuall/crispy-enigma/documentation/ACT/README.md

 `crispy-enigma actTopology -i topology.yml -O act-topology.yml -f intended/structured_configs`
 Takes as input an initial ACT topology file and a folder containing structured configuration files.
 The initial ACT topology file can be created with the `-e` flag.
 Additional information can be added like tests hosts, servers and etc, that are not part of the network devices.

-The `actInventoy` updates the AVD inventory with the data needed for ACT.
+The `actInventory` updates the AVD inventory with the data needed for ACT.
 This are some of the changes performed:

-* Remove the serial number.
+- Remove the serial number.
-* Update the CVP host, username and password.
+- Update the CVP host, username and password.

 The initial inventory file it is not modified a new one is created to be used with ACT only.

+The `actClean` command is used to update the configuration created by AVD and adapt it to CVP in ACT.
+The following changes are performed:

+- updates the MTU of all the interfaces to 1500.
+- updates the daemon terminAttr to use a configuration supported by ACT.
+- updates username and password to avoid using real username and password on ACT.
+- remove span monitor ports configuration as it is not supported by ACT.
+- removes AAA configuration to use local authentication.
+- removes SNMP configurations.